 - Applicants who are homeschooled

-- International students, who will need to provide a TOEFL score
+- International students need to provide a TOEFL score

 - Applicants who attended secondary schools that provide only narrative evaluations rather than some form of grading scale

-Students may apply Early Action for most BA/BS programs and the A+D programs.
-Early Action is not an option for students interested in Acting, Dance, Music, Film or Theatre Design Technology.
+Early Action is not an option if you’re interested in Acting, Dance, Music, Film, or Theatre Design/Technology.

 Freshmen Quick Guide to Applying